TeamRizu/outfox-wiki/content/dev/actors/actortypes/_index.md

 Cannot be created from lua, but can be grabbed from NoteField.

 This is a dedicated actor for a column in the notefield, and can be treated like any other actor.

-## NoteField

-Cannot be created from lua, but resides in Player.

-Contains the receptors and notes as seen in gameplay.

 ## OptionRow